mechapede/mechapede.github.io/index.md

  *Matthew MacDonald*

-This page stores the open source projects I have worked on.
+This website stores the open source projects I have worked on.
 Code is available for each project in the respective repositories.

+# Compute

+A RNA strucutre prediction program for finding minimum energy structures.
+See [Compute](compute.md) for demo.

 # RastJs

 A simple game engine written in Javascript for WebGL.
-See [graphics](graphics.md) for a demonstration.
+See [Graphics](graphics.md) for a demonstration.

 # Unnamed Compiler